How to Unstick a Dog after Mating? – Itsaboutdog

 When is a Vet Visit Necessary?

-Yes, indeed, most dog breeds new to the process get stuck for almost forty-five minutes which is around one hour.
-The time taken by different dogs may also differ by basing on the breed types that have been going through the process.
+Yes, most dog breeds new to the process get stuck for almost forty-five minutes, around one hour.
+The time taken by different dogs may also differ based on the breed types going through the process.

-At this stage, an instant visit to a veterinarian becomes very important to take the necessary precautions to prevent the dog from getting affected by the severe complications caused due to sexual intercourse.
+At this stage, an instant visit to a veterinarian becomes very important to take the necessary precautions to prevent the dog from getting affected by the severe complications caused by sexual intercourse.

-A veterinarian might also have to adopt surgery to separate the dogs from each other if the condition went critical.
+A veterinarian might also have to adopt surgery to separate the dogs from each other if the condition is critical.

 How to Unstick a Dog after Mating?